Meatless Cassava Oiled-Down (recipe)

 Once the cassava is defrosted and chopped (and a few of the inner fibrous veins that still remained removed) this recipe couldn’t be any simpler.
 And the final result is to die for.
 It has all the aroma and texture that characterizes oil down.
 Fragrant theme, buttery creamed coconut sauce, and the cassava?
 It is rendered melt in your mouth succulent and tender, and absorbs all the aroma and flavour of the coconut sauce.

-Meatless Cassava Oiled-Down
+Meatless Cassava Oiled-Down (scroll down for printable recipe)

 Makes 6 servings